 I also learned on one of the walking tours that I went on that the McDonalds located directly next door was the first McDonalds to open in Poland in the 1980’s and it signified that communism was over.
 Although it could feel like it was far from everything, it really wasn’t.
 Krakow was insanely walkable and a short 3 minute walk down the street was the Main Market Square and St. Mary’s Basilica.
 My only complaint with this hostel was the noise level.
 At night I’d hear literally every person walking up and down the stairs because the stairs were really creaky.
 Oh, and breakfast was included which included some pastries, cereals, meats, and cheeses.
 For $150 for three nights, not too shabby.
 All in all I’d give this a 3.5 out of 5 stars.

 St. Florian’s Gate and the famous first-ever Polish McDonalds in Krakow and the street sign for the Brama Hostel; and a photo of my huge room.

-Basically: If you’re in Warsaw, stay at the Dream Hostel.
+Basically: If you’re in Warsaw, stay at the Hostel Safestay.
 In fact, I’d recommend going to Warsaw just to stay there.
 (Just kidding.
 Kind of.)
 The Dream Hostels also have locations in a few cities in the Ukraine which I’m sure are awesome, too.

 The main photo is a photo of yours truly on the street where the Brama Hostel is located in Krakow, Poland.